joseblas/release/README.md

 }
 ```

+How to create Git token:
+ Add repo and admin:org profiles

 In addition to that you need some python libraries (setup pip and virtualenv if needed)
 $ virtualenv virtual_release
 $ source virtual_release/bin/activate